-This 10% threshold does not account for local circumstances; therefore, it may be possible to deliver a site, upon more detailed investigation through a Level 2 SFRA or drainage strategy.
+It is important to state that it may still be possible to deliver a site that has been recommended for withdrawal from allocation upon more detailed investigation through a Level 2 SFRA.

 Depending on local circumstances, if it is not possible to adjust the site boundary to remove the developable area from Flood Zone 3b to a lower risk zone then development should not be allocated or permitted.